ICRC report on IHL and the challenges of contemporary armed conflicts

 The 2019 report complements previous Challenges Reports, which the ICRC has been submitting to the quadrennial International Conference of the Red Cross and Red Crescent in 2003, 2007, 2011 and 2015.

-Download the Report here in English, French, Spanish, and Arabic
+Download the Report here in English, French, Spanish, Arabic, Russian and Chinese.

 Main topics of the 2019 Challenges Report